boldingd/WindowedProgramming/sec basics/basic widgets.md

 Notice that this composite object would still appear to be a single `BasicWidget` class to its parent.
 We could create a class that automated this process - a class that inherited from `BasicWidget` and, in its constructor, creates a `Button` and `TextField` object and adds them to itself as children.
-This suggests one of the major uses for `BasicWidget`s, and one of the major strategies for building GUIs: creating classes that inherit from a toolkits `BasicWidget` class and populate themselves with child widgets.
+This is a general strategy for building interfaces: creating classes that inherit from a toolkits `BasicWidget` class (or another class designed for the purpose), building our interface within our classes's constructor, and adding any auxiliary methods, properties and events that we need.
+Our interface is then easy to use: it can easily be constructed and used just like any other widget!

 Types of Widgets
 ----------------